Prof. François Ferrero

 Prof. Yasser Khazaal

-Yasser Khazaal is associate professor of psychiatry at the University of Geneva, Faculty of medicine.
+Yasser Khazaal is full professor of Addiction psychiatry at the University of Lausanne, Switzerland, Faculty of Biology and medicine.
 He is associate researcher at the Research Center, Montreal University Institute of Mental Health, Montreal, Canada.
 He is involved in the promotion of new models of patient care aiming to promote empowerment and recovery, including via the development of games and computer.based treatments .

 He is also involved in studies related to e-mental health such as the specific opportunities and challenges associated to the digital age.
 He is the author of more than 160 peer reviewed papers.